girlguidinghertfordshire/ggherts/_trainingevents/2024-04-20-first-aid-course-stevenage.md

 Tea and coffee will be provided but you will need to bring your own lunch.

 Booking via Eventbrite.
 Spaces are limited.

+**Please note:** This externally provided first aid course cannot be added to your GO record until the 1st response elearning has been completed and is showing on your record.